Websoft9Archive/ansible-cloudbeaver/docs/else-troubleshooting.md

 # Troubleshooting

-If you're having trouble with running RabbitMQ, here is a quick guide to solve most common problems.
+If you're having trouble with running CloudBeaver, here is a quick guide to solve most common problems.

 > Most faults about the Instance is closely related to the Instance provider, Cloud Platform.
 Provided you're sure the fault is caused by Cloud Platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html).